NCCHCA Member Login

 Staff Contact:

-Pharmacy Directors Council Workgroup
+Pharmacy Directors Workgroup

 Addresses the 340b program, continuum of care issues, program expectations; and quality of care, health outcomes/ disparities, and financial viability/cost performance measures.
 Pharmacy directors are actively engaged in conversations about expansion of services, hours of service, cost of pharmaceuticals, MTM (medication therapy management), pill box programs, e-Prescribing and more.